 What is an angel investor?

-An angel investor is a wealthy individual – usually an entrepreneur or professional – who provides funding to startups and gorwing businesses in exchange for a share of equity.
+An angel investor is a wealthy individual or business that provides funding to startups and growing businesses in exchange for a share of equity.
 As well as making a financial investment into a company, the majority of angel investors will also offer advice to business owners, and provide them with key contacts to help grow their business.

 to the UKBusiness Angels Association, there are currently around 18,000 angel